 Here are the steps for installing Windows 10 on your MacBook Pro with Bootcamp and a Virtual Machine.

 Method 1: Boot Camp

-Bootcamp is preinstalled on your Mac, but most people use their MacBook without ever realizing it’s there.
-To find it, simply search in Spotlight for “Bootcamp”, and it should come up right away.
+Bootcamp comes with every Intel-based MacBook Pro, but most people use their MacBook without ever realizing it’s there.
+To find it, search in Spotlight for “Bootcamp,” and it should come up immediately.

 - Already built into Mac, so it’s the safest and easiest option to run Windows.

 - It will feel like you’re running an entirely new computer.

 - Not that convenient because you have to reboot your MacBook to switch between Windows 10 and macOS.

 - Partition size is semi-permanent, and you can’t resize it without some re-installing and repartitioning.